Clemapfel/jluna/docs/manual.md

 object called 456
 ```

 This makes it possible to call C++-only static and non-static member function and modify C++-side objects through their member functions.
 Through this capturing by reference, we can for example hand a julia-side object to a registered function, which then sets a member of a purely C++-side object.
+We could also capture other functions and other lambdas or even proxies, the possibilities are endless, hence why this system is able to call arbitrary C++ code.

 #### Calling Templated Lambda Functions